• Skip to primary navigation

 5. Review and Monitor

 You finally have everything in order.
-The final step is a step that is continuous and on-going.
+The final step is a step that is continuous and ongoing.
 It is for life.
 And it is for generations to come.

-You’ll need to monitor your budget monthly, make sure your savings increase in tandem with your salary and income.
+You’ll need to monitor your budget monthly, and make sure your savings increase in tandem with your salary and income.

 Your emergency fund will increase as your monthly expenditure goes up.